Pernambuco: Regions

 The coastal area is fertile, and was formerly covered by the humid Pernambuco coastal forests, the northern extension of the Atlantic Forests (Mata Atlântica) of eastern Brazil.
 It is now occupied by extensive sugar cane plantations.
 It has a hot, humid climate, relieved to some extent by the south-east trade winds.

 The middle zone, called the agreste region, has a drier climate and lighter vegetation, including the semi-deciduous Pernambuco interior forests, where many trees lose their leaves in the dry season.

 The inland region, called the sertão is high, stony, and dry, and frequently devastated by prolonged droughts (secas).
 The climate is characterized by hot days and cool nights.
 There are two clearly defined seasons, a rainy season from March to June, and a dry season for the remaining months.
 The interior of the state is covered mostly by the dry thorny scrub vegetation called caatinga.
 The Rio São Francisco is the main water source for this area.

-The climate is more mild in the Borborema Plateau ("Planalto da Borborema", popularly known as "Serra das Russas" or "Russians' Range").
+The climate is more mild in the Borborema Plateau ("Planalto da Borborema").
 Some towns are located more than 1000 meters above sea level, and temperatures there can descend to 10 °C (50 °F) and even 5 °C (41 °F) in some cities (i.e., Triunfo) during the winter.

 The volcanic archipelago of Fernando de Noronha in the Atlantic Ocean, 535 km northeast of Recife, has been part of Pernambuco since 1988.